 Hello!
 My name is Margalita.
 I am a Black woman born in the Caribbean who loves all things avocado and mango.
 I am always on the lookout for great plant-based menus.
-I am a huge fan of Les Mills Body Combat and know most of Celine Dion’s songs.
-I love reading books by Sue Monk Kidd and enjoyed “When the Heart Waits” and “The Book of Longings”.
+I am a huge fan of quiet time and journaling prayers.
+I enjoy historical fiction books with strong female characters who defy the odds.

-I love working with women who feel heartbroken and devastated as they are trying to conceive, and who are not getting the results they are hoping for.
-I know what it feels like to delay motherhood because you wanted to complete a career goal and achieve some financial security while waiting for the right partner.
-At my worst, I felt angry towards God, family, and society because I had done all the “right” things.
+I love working with women who feel heartbroken and devastated as they are trying to conceive, and who are not getting the results they hope for.
+I know what it feels like to delay motherhood because you want to complete a career goal and achieve some financial security while waiting for the right partner.
 After my own struggles with infertility, pregnancy and miscarriage, I learned that the most important part of healing was having someone to talk to who listened and knew what I was feeling without judgment.
 I am not here to tell you what you should have done or pointed out why things went wrong.
 I know how unhelpful that is.
 But I understand the parts you cannot put into words, the painful things, the guilt, or even the helplessness you might be feeling.

 I obtained my BA in Theology and Psychology at Loyola University in Chicago and my MS in Clinical Mental Health and Pastoral Counseling at Neumann University.
-I interned at Delaware Hospice and volunteered at St Francis Hospital.
-I have completed a certification in Grief Counseling, and received training in Cognitive Behavioral Therapy, Psychodynamic Therapy, as well as incorporating spirituality in therapy, if needed.
+I have worked in community mental health centers, social agencies, hospitals, hospices and schools where I have helped individuals and families from various ethnicities and backgrounds achieve a desired outcome for their well being.
+I have completed a certification in Grief Counseling, and received training in Cognitive Behavioral Therapy, Psychodynamic and Trauma-Focussed Cognitive Behavioral Therapy, as well as incorporating spirituality in therapy, if needed.

 I am excited to help and support women to reclaim who they are and to achieve a more hopeful tomorrow.